Summer Programs Frequently Asked Questions

 When are Health Forms due for on campus programs?

-Health forms must be received by Choate Health Services by April 15, 2025, for all students enrolled in on-campus programs.
-If enrolling after April 15, 2025, health forms must be submitted ASAP.
+Health forms must be received by Choate Health Services by April 15, 2026, for all students enrolled in on-campus programs.
+If enrolling after April 15, 2026, health forms must be submitted ASAP.
 Instructions will be in the Summer Student Account Portal once admitted.
 To contact Health Services with any questions, call (203) 697-2203 or email healthservices@choate.edu.

 How do I access the Summer Parents Portal?

-Soon after students enroll, parents receive access to the Summer Parents Portal where they can find important additional information, including:
+Soon after students enroll, parents receive access to the Summer Parents Portal where they can find additional information, including:

 - Important Announcements